-If you enjoyed reading this article on failed startups, you should check out this one about startup failure.
+If you liked this article about failed startups, you should check out this article about what happened to MoviePass.

 We also wrote about a few related subjects like financial projections for startups, startup consultants, startup advice, startup press kit examples, Berlin startups, types of investors, share options, London startups, gifting shares, best startup books, and risk management process.